 Your relocation date is quickly approaching, and you’re preparing for your long-distance move.
 Although you have almost everything figured out, you are not sure how to pack paintings for moving appropriately.
-This process requires a more careful approach than other items, but if you know how to pack glassware and mugs, then you’ll probably figure this out as well.
 We will share tips that will give you all the answers you need on how to protect and secure your valuable paintings from damage.

 Every painting requires special treatment when being placed into a box